- Getting Started: Ink WordPress Theme Documentation

 Front-Page (Home) and Posts-Page (Blog) #

-After you have your Ink WordPress theme and your plugins installed and activated you will need to create 2 simple pages, without content, we suggest you called it ‘Home’ and ‘Blog’.
-Firstly, you will need to go on ‘Pages’ Add new, Name it as ‘Home’, and click on the button called ‘Publish’.
+After you have your Ink WordPress theme and your plugins installed and activated, you will need to create two simple pages without content.
+We suggest you call it ‘Home’ and ‘Blog’.
+Firstly, you must go on ‘Pages’ Add new, Name it ‘Home,’ and click on the Publish’ button.

-Secondly, the same for your blog page however you can name these pages in the way you want.
-Go to the WordPress admin area, click on ‘Settings’ Reading.
+Secondly, the same goes for your blog page; however, you can name these pages in the way you want.
+Go to the WordPress admin area, and click ‘Settings’ Reading.

-Finally, in this area, you will click on the ‘Front Page Displays’ and select ‘A Static Page’.
-For the front page, you select ‘Home’ and for posts page, you select ‘Blog’.
-After you set it up you need to click on the ‘Save Changes’ button.
+Finally, in this area, you will click on the ‘Front Page Displays’ and select ‘A Static Page.’
+For the front page, you select ‘Home’, and for the posts page, you choose ‘Blog.’
+After you set it up, you need to click on the ‘Save Changes button.

 Moreover, you have another way to build your blog also.
-To be able to edit more blog posts and expand this Ink WordPress Theme documentation, guide & tutorial https://visualmodo.com/knowledgebase/building-wordpress-blog-page/
+To be able to edit more blog posts and expand this Ink WordPress Theme documentation, guide & tutorial to build your blog page.

 Page Builder #

-Ink WordPress Theme came with a drag and drop smart page builder, to start to use it you need to go on your ‘Pages’ Add new, when you see the WordPress normal editor you need to click on a button called ‘Visual Composer and you will see a button called ‘Add Element” click on it to see all the page builder elements.
+Ink WordPress Theme comes with a drag-and-drop competent page builder.
+To start to use it you need to go on your ‘Pages’ and Add new.
+When you see the WordPress regular editor, you need to click on a button called ‘Visual Composer and see a button called ‘Add Element” Click on it to see all the page builder elements.

-The page builder normally is in use while building pages, portfolios, teams and knowledge bases, or any other custom post type that you want to create.
+The page builder is typically in use while building pages, portfolios, teams, and knowledge bases, or any other custom post type that you want to create.
 So, in back-end or front-end modes, however, we on this Ink WordPress Theme documentation, guide & tutorial don’t suggest you use it while building blog posts because blog posts use a WordPress native template.

-You can keep using your page builder, however, make sure that you add the post excerpt.
-So the blog posts index page does not display the page builder codes instead of contents.
-To see all the elements on the page builder and how to use it please go to the plugin documentation on https://kb.wpbakery.com/docs/learning-more/ and video tutorial guides on https://wpbakery.com/video-tutorials/.
+You can keep using your page builder, but add the post excerpt.
+So the blog posts index page does not display the page builder codes instead of the contents.
+To see all the elements on the page builder and how to use it please go to the plugin documentation.

-So, please take a look at some video tutorials on Ink WordPress Theme documentation, guide & tutorial of this great WordPress Page Builder plugin to make your page layouts easily.
+So, please look at some video tutorials on Ink WordPress Theme documentation, guide & tutorial of this great WordPress Page Builder plugin to make your page layouts quickly.

 Page Builder – Video Tutorials #

-We will apply some great start guide video tutorials for the page builder WordPress plugin and pages creation.
-In addition, to see all the official videos please go to the plugin developers’ site on https://vc.wpbakery.com/video-tutorials/.
+We will apply some great start guide video tutorials for the page builder WordPress plugin and page creation.
+In addition, to see all the official videos, please visit the plugin developers’ site.

 Visual Composer Plugin Navigation Interface